IRAN – Yazd

 Reign of Yazid.
 One of the important points of the treaty made between Hasan and Mu’awiyah was that the latter should not designate anyone as his successor after his death.
 But after the death of Hasan, Mu’awiyah, thinking that no one would be courageous enough to object to his decision as the caliph, designated his son Yazid as his successor in AD 680, breaking the treaty.

 In April AD 680, Yazid succeeded his father as caliph.
-He immediately instructed the governor of Medina to compel Husayn and few other prominent figures to pledge their allegiance (bay’ah).
+He immediately instructed the governor of Medina to compel Husayn and a few other prominent figures to pledge their allegiance (bay’ah).
 Husayn, however, refrained from it, believing that Yazid was openly going against the teachings of Islam in public, and changing the sunnah (deeds, sayings, etc.) of Muhammad.
 There, the people of Kufa sent letters to him, asking his help and pledging their allegiance to him.
-So he traveled towards Kufa, but near Karbala his caravan was intercepted by Yazid’s army.
-He was killed and beheaded in the Battle of Karbala on 10 October 680 (10 Muharram 61 AH), along with most of his family and companions, including Husayn’s six month old son, Ali al-Asghar, with the women and children taken as prisoners.
+So he travelled towards Kufa, but near Karbala, his caravan was intercepted by Yazid’s army.
+He was killed and beheaded in the Battle of Karbala on 10 October 680 (10 Muharram 61 AH), along with most of his family and companions, including Husayn’s six-month-old son, Ali al-Asghar, with the women and children taken as prisoners.
 Against an army of 10,000, seventy-two of his family died.

 Aftermath